day-cohort-70/server-side-python-curriculum/book-2-django/chapters/ROA_ROCK_VIEW.md

 > Do not test this functionality in the React client until after the fixtures chapter is done

 Make a request to the route you just configured and verify that you get an empty JSON array back in the response.
-Then move on to the content below and then try a POST request to that URL and verify that you get the JSON of a newly created rock back in the response.

 ## Client Keys and Server Keys